 Working together, we have greater impact.
 With increased investment, we can grow partnerships to support a sustainable, local food economy.

-- We partner with Campus Kitchen to collect & distribute excess produce and teach cooking classes to first generation college students.
+- We partner with Campus Kitchen to collect & distribute excess produce and teach cooking classes.

-- Weekly, we sponsor free community booths to highlight partner organizations.
+- Weekly, we sponsor free community booths at the Market to highlight partner organizations.